mulesoft-labs/raml-path-match/README.md

 }); //=> [Function]
 ```

-#### Repeated parameters

-Parameters can be repeated according to the [RAML spec](https://github.com/raml-org/raml-spec/blob/master/raml-0.8.md#repeat).
-When this option is set, the parameter is allowed to be repeated more than once.
-For example, `/{route}` will match `/123/456`.
-When the parameter can be repeated, the matched value will *always* be an array.

 #### Optional parameters

 Parameters can be optional according to the [RAML spec](https://github.com/raml-org/raml-spec/blob/master/raml-0.8.md#required).
 To set the parameter to be optional, you must set `required: false`.
 With this option set, `/{route}` will match just `/`.
-When the parameter is optional and not set, the match value will be set to `undefined`.
-If the parameter is also repeatable, it'll be set to an empty array.
+When the parameter is optional and not matched, the parameter value will be set to `undefined`.

 ### Matching the path